-Importing a motorbike: What should you pay attention to and when should you insure it?
+Importing a motorcycle: what to look out for and when to insure it?

-Buying a motorbike abroad and then importing it into the Netherlands can be interesting.
+Buying a motorcycle abroad and then importing it to the Netherlands can be interesting.
 But it does take some effort.
-How do you import a motorbike and get a Dutch registration number for it here?
+How do you import a motorcycle and get it registered in the Netherlands?

-You find the perfect motorbike abroad.
-Ideally, you would like to pick it up right away and ride it in the Netherlands, or you would like to refurbish it right away.
-But first you have to arrange the import of the motorbike.
+You find the perfect motorcycle abroad.
+Ideally, you are going to pick it up right away and ride it in the Netherlands, or you are going to fix it up right away.
+But first you have to arrange the import of the motorcycle.
 How does that work and how do you go about it?

 Where does the engine come from?

-It makes a difference to the procedure whether the engine is imported from an EU country or from a country outside the EU.
-This has to do with the free movement of goods and the requirements that are made of motorbikes.
-There are also a number of countries that are not part of the EU, but for which the same rules apply.
+It makes a difference to the procedure whether the motorcycle is imported from an EU country or a non-EU country.
+This has to do with the free movement of goods and the requirements for motorcycles.
+There are also a number of countries that are not within the EU, but where the same rules apply.
 These are the so-called EFTA countries.
 They include the following countries:

 - Switzerland